j0nt392/vector_database/README.md

 - Summarize a chosen file
 - Loop through a repository and create embeddings out of the code.

-So far using only OpenAI API-calls with davinci-002 for encoding embeddings.
+So far using only OpenAI API-calls with davinci-002 for encoding embeddings and a test_repository with a small codefile.